basking-in-the-sun2000/solar-logger/README.md

 This code was inspired by a series of other repositories as a guideline to create the current datalogger.
 Including portions from https://github.com/meltaxa/solariot/

 ### Changes ###
+You can have two solcast forecasts added to provide a single value, since solcast stopped tuning rooftop sites.
+This allows you to have the two arrays pointed towards different directions as a single value.
+The value is capped at forecast_capacity.

+You need to enter the uuid for the second site in the config.py file

 ### Basics ###